This post may contain affiliate links. Please read how we make money for more information.

 Entertainment is a major expense for many.
 It can include a variety of things like eating out, concerts, movies, and other things.
 While all of these things are certainly fun, they can be expensive.
 If you do them often enough, they can eat a major hole in your budget.

-Another great frugal living tip is to look for free things to do in your community.
+Instead of spending money on pricey entertainment, look for free things to do in your community instead.
 You might be surprised by how much you discover near your home that doesn’t cost anything.

 Many communities have free events you can attend.
 There may be a book signing, for example, at your local library.
 You may also be able to hear a guest lecturer at a local college or university.
 Don’t forget to check out your local parks and walking trails.